HewlettPackard/oneview-puppet/README.md

 git clone https://github.com/HewlettPackard/oneview-puppet <your_module_path>/oneview
 ```

-:exclamation: It's recommended that the cloned directory be named `oneview`.
+:exclamation: HPE recommends that the cloned directory be named `oneview`.
 It should also be noted that if the directory name contains any dashes it will not be found by puppet.

 ## Usage